cdl-geneseo/geneseo-dictionary/B/Boge.md

 # Boge

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boge

 Created by  Unknown User (jmb63), last modified by  Unknown User (meg23) on Apr 15, 2019

 Noun: Another term for a cigarette.&quot;Hey man, can you give me a boge?&quot;(J. Bloom, A-F, 2019).